-Meridian supports the health and wellbeing of trans, gender diverse and non-binary people, their families and allies.
-We work with individuals through counselling, peer support and provide training and resources across many settings including workplaces, schools, the community service sector and other organisations.
+Meridian supports the health and wellbeing of trans, gender diverse and non-binary people, their families, partners, loved ones and allies.
+We work with individuals through counselling, health consultation and peer support and we provide training and resources across many settings including workplaces, schools, the community service sector and other organisations.

 We offer and refer to a range of TGD-affirming resources, programs and services delivered by people who genuinely understand the health issues affecting trans and gender diverse people.

 General Practice GP Registrar